Getting Your Data into Pachyderm¶

-Regardless of the method you use to get data into Pachyderm, the mechanism that is used to get data into Pachyderm is a “commit” of data into a data repository.
-In order to put data into Pachyderm a commit must be “started” (aka an “open commit”).
-Then the data put into Pachyderm in that open commit will only be available once the commit is “finished” (aka a “closed commit”).
-Although you have to do this opening, putting, and closing for all data that is committed into Pachyderm, we provide some convient ways to do that with our CLI tool and clients (see below).
+Regardless of the method you use to get data into Pachyderm (CLI, language client, etc.), the mechanism that is used is a “commit” of data into a data repository.
+In order to put data into Pachyderm, a commit must be “started” (aka an “open commit”).
+Data can then be put into Pachyderm as part of that open commit and will be available once the commit is “finished” (aka a “closed commit”).
+Although you have to do this opening, putting, and closing for all data that is committed into Pachyderm, we have built in some convenient ways to do that with our CLI tool and clients (see below).

 How to get data into Pachyderm¶

-In terms of actually getting data into Pachyderm via “commits,” there are a couple of options:
+In terms of actually getting data into Pachyderm via “commits,” there are a few options:

-pachctlCLI tool: This is the great option for testing and for users who prefer to input data scripting.
+pachctlCLI tool: This is the great option for testing, development, integration with CI/CD, and for users who prefer scripting.

-- One of the Pachyderm language clients: This option is ideal for Go, Python, or Scala users who want to push data to Pachyderm from services or applications writtern in those languages.
+- Via one of the Pachyderm language clients: This option is ideal for Go, Python, or Scala users who want to push data to Pachyderm from services or applications written in those languages.
 Actually, even if you don’t use Go, Python, or Scala, Pachyderm uses a protobuf API which supports many other languages, we just haven’t built the full clients yet.

 To get data into Pachyderm using